Nishant (film): Production

-Smita Patil and Naseeruddin Shah made their debut in this film.
+Smita Patil and Naseeruddin Shah made their debut with this film.

-The shooting location is Pochampalli village in Telangana, known as 'weavers village' and is popular for its hand woven sarees.
+The film was shot in Pochampalli village in Telangana, known as 'weavers village' and popular for its hand woven sarees.

 Soundtrack

-The movie has only one song at the end "Piya Baj Pyala" sung by Preeti Sagar and the music is given by Vanraj Bhatia.
+The movie has only one song at the end "Piya Baj Pyala" sung by Preeti Sagar with music composed by Vanraj Bhatia.

 Reception

+K.M.
+Amladi of India Today wrote, "It is however disappointing that Benegal's approach to the exploitation of the villagers is not subtle at all.
+The glaring facts which are exposed merely succeed in detracting from the credibility of the story.
+Benegal has, no doubt, used actual locations for his film and brought a measure of realism in the portrayal of the characters, but there seems to be an invisible gap between what he wants to depict and what the viewers want to comprehend or get involved in."